ONBOARD® is Working Hard to Preserve our Natural Resources and Your Tax Dollars.

 Communities are concerned about the air we breathe, the water we drink, the soil we plant.
 Those resources affect our families and children and will never go away.
 So we made the refining process a closed system, and liquids residue from blowby in each cylinder is sent back to the combustion chamber for re-burn.

-Idle time for trucks, trucks and generators means lower profits.
+Idle time for trucks, trucks, and generators mean lower profits.
 If a truck or a truck does not need to go to a shop to change oil, it’s time gained.
 We even made oil analysis a simple operation.
-Changing a particle filter for an ONBOARD® ECVD refiner can be done in the field and only takes a few minutes.
+Changing a particle filter for an ONBOARD® System can be done in the field and only takes a few minutes.

 Embracing change is difficult, so we needed to make our installation simple and our processes clear.
 Our customers will have to accept temporary discomfort as changes are adopted and everybody embraces new procedures.
 No longer is it required to change oil every 15,000 or 25,000 miles, but there is a need to make an oil analysis, to read it and understand it.
 It is also necessary to change the particle filter, and it should be a glass filter with a Beta 1000 rating, not a cellulose filter with a lower Beta.
 These are simple but powerful rules that need to be followed.